 - Top Private Equity Firms in Brazil

 If you are new to Private Equity, then do have a look at this comprehensive guide to Private Equity

 In the year 2014, Brazil’s economic scenario wasn’t very glorified to talk about.
 First, there was a corruption scandal and then anxiousness & tension of presidential elections also got added.
 As a result, Brazil couldn’t grow at all as an economy.

-The first half of 2015 wasn’t very rocky for PE market in Brazil (raised around $2.28 billion), but in the latter half, PE firms fell on their face (raised only $900 million).
+The first half of 2015 wasn’t very rocky for private equity in Brazil (raised around $2.28 billion), but in the latter half, private equity firms in Brazil fell on their face (raised only $900 million).
 In the year 2016, the first half didn’t do well, but now the market has been recovering.
 The reason for this downfall is Brazil’s former president Dilma Rousseff’s impeachment.
 And the process went on for around 9 months.

-PE market in Brazil may not be at its best as of now (and especially when we compare the performance of PE market of Brazil in the year 2011 when the PE firms in Brazil raised over $8 billion in total capital commitment), but there is a silver line in the clouds as investors all around the world have been eyeing Brazil as an emerging market and gradually have started investing.
+Private equity in Brazil may not be at its best as of now (and especially when we compare the performance of private equity market of Brazil in the year 2011 when the PE firms in Brazil raised over $8 billion in total capital commitment), but there is a silver line in the clouds as investors all around the world have been eyeing Brazil as an emerging market and gradually have started investing.

-Brazil’s PE firms provide a lot of services to their clients all over the world.
+Brazil’s private equity firms provide a lot of services to their clients all over the world.
 We will have a look at the top services they offer and the approach they take for serving their clients –

 - Public to private: This is another service that Brazilian private equity companies offer.
 They assist the public companies to sell out their stocks to become private.
 This is not always feasible for the public companies to find out sellers.
 Private companies help these public companies to find sellers who are ready to buy the shares and become private once again.